 - Child can find all the combinations that make a certain number and cross old the duplicates.
 This is the commutative law of addition.

-- Child can be given a booklet of equations out of order or in order, or random equations in a basket.
+- Give the child a booklet of equations out of order or in order, or random equations in a basket.

 Subtraction Strip Board